Accreditation

 2018: 3.26

-Benchmark: According to CARA’s Catholic Ministry Formation Enrollment: Statistical Overview (June 2019), the average retention rate of seminarians over the last ten years was 76%.
+Benchmark: According to CARA’s Catholic Ministry Formation Enrollment: Statistical Overview (June 2023), the retention rate of seminarians over the last fourteen years fluctuated between 67-86% percent, with an average of 75%.
+The SPSU average over the last 16 years is 82%.

 Time to Completion